lemueldls/code.pyret.org/README.md

 In order to have share links, saving, and other docs-related functionality work, you need to add to your `.env` a Google client secret, a client ID, a browser API key, and a server API key.
-You'll copy `.env.example` to `.env`, and populate several from your dashboard at Google.
+You'll copy `.env.defaults` to `.env`, and populate several from your dashboard at Google.

 At <https://console.developers.google.com/project>, make a project, then: